Skip to main content

 What Makes Photos Look Soft?

-Before diving into sharpening techniques, it's crucial to understand why photos lose their crispness in the first place.
 The most common culprits include slight camera shake, missed focus, lens softness at certain apertures, and digital processing that smooths out detail during compression or resizing.

 The Science Behind Image Sharpening

 Image sharpening works by increasing contrast along edges within your photo.
-This creates the illusion of greater detail and definition without actually adding new information to the image.
-The process identifies areas where brightness changes rapidly—typically edges of objects—and enhances the contrast between light and dark pixels.
+This creates the illusion of greater detail without actually adding new information.
+However, too much creates unnatural halos and artifacts.

 Professional Sharpening Techniques